evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 ## Summarizing Insights

-Oddly enough, it did not appear that there was much correlation between a team's performance in-season and their attendance for that season.
+Oddly enough, it did not appear that there was much correlation between a team’s performance in-season and their attendance for that season.
 However, if a team had made the playoffs during the previous season, the week 1 attendance for the next season is likely to be higher than the week 1 attendance of the previous season

-One factor that did appear to impact a team's attendance is week number.
+One factor that did appear to impact a team’s attendance is week number.
 It was found that towards the middle of the season, attendance appears to dip down, but rise back up around week 12.